DesjardinsLab/meraki-team-tracker/README.md

   0. **TWILIO_TOKEN**
   0. **TWILIO_PHONE_NUMBER**

-It is possible to send a call to tracked clients using the demo page 'index.html'.\
+It is possible to send a call to tracked clients using the demo page 'index.html'.

+To send a call, simply click a tracked client's image twice.

 Note that without a proper twiml message specified, the voice will state a generic error.